Darkoreaper/Dotfiles-MacOS/neovim/neobean/README.md

 - This is the plugin that shows me markdown warnings when the line length is exceeded, or headings are not properly used for example
-- To modify the warning settings, copy the following file `~/github/dotfiles-latest/neovim/neobean/.markdownlint.yaml`
+- To modify the warning settings, copy the following file `~/Github/Dotfiles-MacOS/neovim/neobean/.markdownlint.yaml`
-- To each dir in which you want the settings to be applied, for example, I copied it to my `github/obsidian_main` and `github/linkarzu.github.io` dir.
+- To each dir in which you want the settings to be applied, for example, I copied it to my `Github/obsidian_main` dir.
 - Copy it to the working directory, you can see it with `:pwd`

 ## Fix Mason warnings